 - Support and develop Programme activities in forestry and value chain development - Support the review of the Programme Document, budget and work plan during the Inception Phase.
-Support the development of work plans and budgets during implementation as per requirements. - Supervise and guide cluster coordinators, ensure synergies and application of best practices - Close liaison with regional and district authorities to facilitate programme activities - Oversee participatory land use planning and mentoring of forest managers as groups or individuals - Guide and supervise the development of product focused forest management plans including harvesting plans at community, group and individual level where appropriate - Identify and support the identification and development of Income Generating Activities for Local Economic Development - Identify and support the identification and development of NWFP /NTFP - Liaise with regional and district officials to facilitate legal processes and the approval of plans for harvesting is efficient, effective and in line with national legal framework.
-Support legal rights of local communities are represented as appropriate - Identify, liaise and coordinate with outsourced service providers and communities to ensure a consistent understanding and implementation of the overall forest management - Work in close cooperation with the value chain adviser in the implementation of value chains - Engage and provide input in appropriate policy and legal fora for lands and forests at national and regional level - Participate in the recruitment of cluster coordinators - Any other duties as assigned by CTA
+Support the development of work plans and budgets during implementation as per requirements. - Support FORVAC's local level implementation and activities, apply the best practices - Support and develop Programme activities in the areas Forestry and the Market System with an emphasis on value chain development according to current approaches; - Support and coordinate with service providers to ensure a consistent understanding and implementation of the overall forest utilization, market approach and programme activities; - Prepare TORs for studies, participate in evaluation of proposals and supervise contracts - Facilitate forest product buyer contracts and linkages with forest processing enterprises and other relevant institutions; - Support and collaborate closely with the international forest value chain adviser; - Supervise and guide cluster coordinators, ensure synergies and application of best practices - Liaise closely with regional and district authorities to facilitate programme activities - Oversee participatory land use planning and mentoring of forest managers as groups or individuals - Guide and supervise the development of product focused forest management plans including harvesting plans at community, group and individual level where appropriate - Identify and support the identification and development of Income Generating Activities for Local Economic Development - Identify and support the identification and development of NWFP /NTFP - Liaise with regional and district officials to facilitate legal processes and the approval of plans for efficient and effective harvesting that is in line with national legal framework.
+Support legal rights of local communities - Identify, liaise and coordinate with outsourced service providers and communities to ensure a consistent understanding and implementation of the overall forest management - Participate in assessing and selecting potential service providers, developing service delivery models, as well as developing TORs and contractual arrangements - Work in close cooperation with the value chain advisers in the implementation of value chains - Engage and provide input in appropriate policy and legal fora for lands and forests at national and regional level - Support, guide and monitor service providers in implementation of business plans, budgets and progress reporting (i.e. service delivery to communities) - Participate in integration of project interventions into: i) FBD, TFS and Local Government operations, ii) village level institutions including such entities as associations and cooperatives - Any other duties as assigned by the CTA

-The National Forest Management Advisor shall report directly to the CTA.
+The National Forest Management and Value Chain Advisor shall report directly to the CTA.